hjicks/gathesis/proposal.md

 as well as handling the event loop that does the input/output of the virtual machine.

-On the other hand VMM changes are mostly made out of enhancements to current infrastructure of OpenBSD, such as adding features that makes VMM behave more like KVM or NVMM, fixing bugs, and other misc changes.
+On the other hand VMM changes are mostly made out of enhancements to current infrastructure of OpenBSD, such as adding features that makes VMM behave more like KVM or NVMM, adding support for APIC, fixing bugs, and other misc changes.
 Unlike Changes on QEMU, these are made out of kernel-space code, which is less trivial and more prone to difficult to debug bugs.

-[TODO: LAPIC]

 ### Inside of a hypervisor
 Inner workings of hypervisors, are mostly similar, while details do differ.